 The struggle was real.

-Wear a sturdy shoes or sandals that has a good grip.
+- Wear sturdy shoes or sandals that have a good grip.

 - Leave no trace.
 Respect wildlife.